 What if your baby protests any position except tummy-sleeping?
-Try these tips to encourage back or side-sleeping:
+It’s time to encourage back sleep training.
+Try these tips to encourage back or side sleeping:

 - Let the tummy-sleeper first fall asleep on her stomach; then after she is soundly asleep gently turn her over onto her back.